What is “Respondeat Superior” in a Personal Injury Case?

 Understanding Respondeat Superior and Vicarious Liability

-The very first thing a personal injury attorney is going to do when they take a case is determine who is responsible for causing harm to their client.
+The very first thing a Long Beach personal injury attorney is going to do when they take a case is determine who is responsible for causing harm to their client.
 While this may seem like a single individual at first, the reality is that there are often other parties involved who could also hold liability.
 It is important to name everybody that may be responsible when filing a lawsuit.

 The legal doctrine of Respondeat Superior is based on a Latin term that means “let the master answer.”
 In modern law, this places vicarious liability on any third party that may have had the duty to control the individual who caused the actual injury.
 Respondeat Superior dates back for centuries, going back to English Common Law.